 - be competent to make an informed decision about assisted dying.

-A person will not be eligible for assisted dying because they are suffering from any form of mental disorder or mental illness, have a disability of any kind, or are elderly.
+A person will not be eligible for assisted dying if the only reason given is that they are suffering from a mental disorder or mental illness, have a disability of any kind or are of advanced age.

 Competence (Section 6 of the Act)

 A person is competent to make an informed decision about assisted dying if they can:

 - understand information about the nature of assisted dying

 - retain that information to the extent necessary to make the decision

 - use that information to weigh up and inform their decision